Pacittos/Prysm-guide-to-auto-create-validators/README.md

 #####  Warning: You can only run this script once without creating double deposits!
 In case you ran this script previously you want to change *STARTVALIDATOR* and *ENDVALIDATOR*.
 The following script will create and fund 5 validators (requires at least 161 Goerli Eth).
 You can change the number of validators by changing *ENDVALIDATOR*.
 Make sure you account for transaction costs as well.
 A few notes before running this script:

+* Make sure the beacon chain is fully synced and still running in the background
 * Enter the public key of your Eth1 Gourli account at *ETH1GOERLIACCOUNT* (as shown by "ethereal account list").
 * Make sure the *Validators* and *Withrawal* accounts are created as explained in [this section](#create-validator-and-withdrawal-account)
     * The *Withdrawal* account should contain the *Primary* wallet